Stepping Out

 jhaber@haberarts.com

 Outdoor sculpture ran in Socrates Sculpture Park through August 2015, Pierre Huyghe at The Metropolitan Museum of Art through October, "Image Object" in City Hall Park through November, Tatiana Trouvé at Grand Army Plaza through August, Santiago Calatrava along Park Avenue through mid-November, and Urs Fischer at the Seagram Building on Park through August.
 Teresita Fernández ran in Madison Square Park through February 2016, Jeppe Hein in Brooklyn Bridge Park through mid-April, and "Panorama" on the High Line through March.
-I continue to follow summer sculpture as in past years going back to summer 2003 and continuing through summer 2016, summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, and summer 2023, including Katharina Grosse at Rockaway Beach.
+I continue to follow summer sculpture as in past years going back to summer 2003 and continuing through summer 2016, summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, summer 2023, and summer 2024, including Katharina Grosse at Rockaway Beach.

 Browse or Search by artist or critic Browse by period in art's histories Browse by postmodern ideas Check out what's NEW Some of my own favorites Museums, galleries, and other resources online Who is Haberarts?
 Return HOME